Natalie Elphicke: Early life and career

 Natalie Cecilia Ross was born in Welwyn Garden City, Hertfordshire, on 5 November 1970, and grew up in social housing.
-She was privately educated at Queenswood School in Hertfordshire, before attending the state sector Clarendon House Grammar School in Ramsgate and Canterbury College.
-She then studied law at the University of Kent in Canterbury, gaining an LLB (Hons) degree.
+She attended the private school Queenswood School in Hertfordshire, Clarendon House Grammar School in Ramsgate, and the further education college Canterbury College in Kent.
+Ross then studied law at the University of Kent in Canterbury, gaining an LLB (Hons) degree.
 She was called to the Bar at Lincoln's Inn in 1994 on a Hardwicke Scholarship, and admitted as a solicitor in 1999.
-She worked as a lawyer for the Inland Revenue from 1995 to 1997.
+Elphicke (after her marriage in 1995) worked as a lawyer for the Inland Revenue from 1995 to 1997.

 Elphicke was the author of the 2010 report Housing People; Financing Housing for the conservative think-tank Policy Exchange.
 She led the Conservative Policy Forum when it was launched in 2011.
 Elphicke worked for Stephenson Harwood, becoming a partner in their banking practice.
 She left in 2013 to found Million Homes, Million Lives, with Calum Mercer, a former finance director at Circle Housing.
 However, this company was dissolved in 2016.
 She was a non-executive director of the Student Loans Company, and chair of its Audit and Risk Committee.
 She was also an independent member of the Audit and Risk Committee at the Department for Education.